This post may contain affiliate links.

 - Try adding greens into this salad.
 I like chopped spinach, kale or arugula.

 - You can substitute any size pasta but I think the small or medium sizes work best.
-For a healthier dish try whole wheat, lentil or chickpea pasta.
+For a lighter dish try whole wheat, lentil or chickpea pasta.

 - Hard-boiled eggs are easiest to peel right after they’ve finished cooling.
 Cooling causes the egg to contract slightly in its shell.